 vi.
-Prior period adjustments, changes in accounting policies and estimates and errors comparative amounts for the prior period as if the new policy had always been applied.
+Prior period adjustments, changes in accounting policies and estimates and errors

 Prior period adjustments may arise as a result of a change in accounting policies or to correct a material error.
 Changes in accounting estimates are accounted for prospectively, i.e. in the current and future years affected by the change and do not give rise to a prior period adjustment.